Global Coverage API

 Through this API endpoint, Sigfox coverage information can be integrated into third party business applications such as online coverage checkers.

-If you need to process more than 200 locations, please use the Retrieve coverage predictions for any batch of locations with asynchronous job endpoint (a maximum of 100 000 locations by request).
+To obtain multiple locations, we recommend using the Retrieve coverage predictions for any batch of locations with asynchronous job endpoint (a maximum of 100 000 locations by request).

-We also recommend not to launch several requests in parallel with the asynchronous endpoint (avoid multithreading).
+We also recommend not to launch several requests in parallel with this asynchronous endpoint (avoid multithreading).